keptn/keptn.github.io/content/docs/0.8.x/integrations/migrate_from_070_to_080/index.md

 }
 ```

-*Note*: The full source code of those example is available in our [keptn-service-template-go](https://github.com/keptn-sandbox/keptn-service-template-go).
+*Note*: The full source code of those examples is available in our [keptn-service-template-go](https://github.com/keptn-sandbox/keptn-service-template-go).

 ### Sending CloudEvents

-While in keptn/go-utils 0.7.x you had to take care of sending CloudEvents in the correct format, we have tried to hide this complexity by introducing helper functions in keptn/go-utils 0.8.x.
+While in keptn/go-utils 0.7.x you had to take care of sending CloudEvents in the correct format, helper functions in keptn/go-utils v0.8.0 hide this complexity now.

 For instance, sending a deployment-finished event in 0.7.x looked like this:
 ```golang